 Housing, like health or education, is the responsibility of several ministers at once.
-Within this ministerial structure, housing issues have been steadily fragmented in recent years, with more and more ministries having more and more state secretariats involved, without any meaningful coordination, and with several people seeing themselves as responsible for different policy instruments at the same time.
+Within this ministerial structure in recent years housing issues have been steadily fragmented; an increasing number of ministries and state secretariats are involved; there is no meaningful coordination, and several people see themselves as responsible for different policy instruments at the same time.
 The introduction of housing policy measures therefore seems to be driven by power relations and ad hoc ideas within government, rather than by an overarching vision.

-We therefore continue to propose the development of a government-level housing program that can substantially reduce housing poverty, preceded by a social debate, sets long-term housing policy goals, and provides need-based support.
+We therefore continue to propose the development of a government-level housing programme that can substantially reduce housing poverty, that is preceded by a social debate, sets long-term housing policy goals, and provides need-based support.